- The beautiful fruit and tree branches

 *This is more false teaching from the Bramble Bush King.
 It is very sad to hear because the inside of the Etrog is very dry and bitter.
 A “bitter spirit” is definitely not the kind of heart (spirit) that Abba Avinu wants for His children to have!

 The fruit is from Persia (not Israel), it is inedible, bitter, and dry; and the citron plant is a water waster.

-Yet—the citron is said to be the most perfect of the four (palm branch, myrtle and willow), which the rabbis now say together symbolize the unity of different segments of the community.
+Yet—the citron is said by the rabbis to be the most perfect of the four (palm branch, myrtle and willow), which the ultra-orthodox (false) teachers now say together symbolize the unity of different segments of the community.
 Why the Etrog was adopted during Sukkot to fulfill the Torah commandment to “take the fruit of a beautiful tree” makes no sense.
 It is argued:

 Justification #1.
 The Etrog scores the highest in aroma.

 Justification #2.
 The Etrog possesses a pleasant aroma (a scent of lemon and lime).
 This is said to symbolize a person who possesses scholarship and good deeds (the date palm has a taste, but no aroma; the myrtle, an aroma, but no taste; the willow, neither).
 Therefore, the Etrog is generally believed to be associated with “Wisdom.”
 Really?

 Lovely to look at?